-If your organisation is creating fewer than 30 job placements, you cannot apply directly, but you can do so through a Kickstart gateway who will act on your behalf and apply for a Kickstart Scheme grant for you.
+If your organisation wishes to apply to host Kickstart placements through an intermediary Gateway organisation, the government has published a full list of registered Gateways.
+The Gateway will act on your behalf and apply for a Kickstart Scheme grant for you.

 - Gather information from you about the job placements you would like to offer

 - Use this information to submit an online application on behalf of a group of employers